 The Department of Campus Safety serves the University community by providing professional security services and actively promoting community involvement through progressive community policing strategies.
-The Department is staffed by professional, certified Campus Safety Officers and Community Service Officers.
-Campus Safety dispatch services are available 24-hours a day to receive reports of suspicious activities and respond to requests for services such as safety escorts and room lock-out assistance.
-The department is also responsible for parking services and traffic enforcement on campus.
+The Department is staffed by professional, certified Campus Safety Officers and contracted security guards.
 Campus Safety maintains a close working relationship with the Irvine Police Department.
 Per a Memorandum of Understanding, the Irvine Police Department maintains operational responsibility for all law enforcement activities on all parts of the campus including the investigation of crimes.
 The Irvine Police Department provides annual reports of all reported crimes that occur on University property.